The Wreckers (opera): Performance history

 Smyth fell back on personal contacts in Leipzig, where she had studied, to get the work performed.
 But it was in an inferior German translation and with severe cuts insisted upon by the conductor, Richard Hagel, particularly in the third act, which Smyth felt was turned into an "incomprehensible jumble".
 Nevertheless Strandrecht, or Beach Law, had a successful opening night, receiving sixteen curtain calls and general critical approval.
 When Hagel still refused to restore the cut material Smyth "took the extraordinary step of marching into the orchestra pit, removing all the parts and the full score … making further performances in Leipzig impossible."

 Nikisch and Beecham

 She took the performance materials to Prague, where she hoped for a more sympathetic production, but "the under-rehearsed performances there were a disaster."
 Back in England, the first performance in English took place in a non-staged, concert version at the Queen's Hall on 30 May 1908, conducted by Arthur Nikisch.

-The following year, with Thomas Beecham's support, the opera was given at His Majesty's Theatre on 22 June 1909 with Clementine de Vere Sapio as Thirza, John Coates as Mark, Arthur Winckworth as Pascoe, Lewis James as Lawrence, and Elizabeth Amsden as Avis.
+The following year, with Thomas Beecham's support, the opera was given at His Majesty's Theatre on 22 June 1909 with Clementine de Vere Sapio as Thirza, John Coates as Mark, Arthur Winckworth as Pascoe, Lewis James as Lawrence, Elizabeth Amsden as Avis and Antonie Seiter as Jack.
 Smyth was upset at the way Beecham conducted the rehearsals themselves, which were crammed into 10 days and nights.
 Beecham also included The Wreckers in his first Covent Garden season in 1910.